 A: Some judges like to see client quotes, others aren't too fussed.
 If you have them, they can add colour to a submission but, if not, don't worry about them.

 Q: What is the deadline for receipt of submissions?

 A: The deadline for the final submissions is 13 July 2018.

 Q: Is all the information contained within the submissions treated as confidential?

 A: No. The executive summary WILL be distributed to our readership for voting purposes if you are shortlisted.
 However, only the judges will see the rest of the submission.
-None of this (non-execuctive summary) information within the submissions will be published by unquote" without express written permission.
+None of this (non-executive summary) information within the submissions will be published by Unquote without express written permission.

 Q: How do I buy a table at the Awards?

 A: For further information about table bookings, please contact Justin Raveenthiran at firstname.lastname@example.org or 0203 741 1390.